pypa/setuptools/docs/deprecated/distutils/apiref.rst

 .. sectionauthor:: Fred L. Drake, Jr. <fdrake@acm.org>

-The :mod:`distutils.sysconfig` module provides access to Python's low-level configuration information.
+The ``distutils.sysconfig`` module provides access to Python's low-level configuration information.
 The specific configuration variables available depend heavily on the platform and configuration.
 The specific variables depend on the build process for the specific version of Python being run; the variables